2021 Malian coup d'état: Coup

 Tensions were high between the civilian transitional government and the military since the handover of power in September.
 This led to rebel soldiers arresting Keïta and Cissé at gunpoint.
 The opposition M5 movement, which had spearheaded the 2020 Malian protests against Keïta, publicly called for the interim government to be dissolved and replaced with a "more legitimate" one.
 On 14 May, the government announced plans for a new, "broad-based" cabinet.

 On 24 May, tensions came to a head after a cabinet reshuffle.
 In the reshuffle, the military's power over key ministries was not changed, however two leaders of the coup – Sadio Camara and Modibo Kone – were replaced by N'daw's administration.

 Later that day, increased military activity was reported by several sources, including the US Embassy in Bamako, though the city remained relatively calm.
 Several journalists reported that three key civilian leaders – N'daw, Ouane and Doucore, were being detained in a military base in Kati, outside Bamako.

 In a public television statement, Goïta announced that N'daw and Ouane were stripped of their powers because they tried to "sabotage" the transition, which Goïta said would "proceed as normally".
 Goïta, a vice president in the interim administration, said that he should have been consulted on the cabinet shuffle, which he described as a breach of the transitional charter drawn up by the military junta after the coup.
 Goïta also promised that new elections would be held in 2022.

-On 7 June 2022, it was announced that the transition to democracy will be delayed for another 2 years.
+On 6 June 2022, it was announced that the transition to democracy would be delayed for another two years.
 The interim President, Colonel Assimi Goïta, signed a decree prolonging the military rule.